Bill Alexander (British politician): World War II

-Once Alexander had returned to Britain from Spain, he was made the CPGB's Merseyside Area secretary.
-He attempted to join the Royal Military Academy Sandhurst early in World War II, initially being refused a place on account of his CPGB membership.
-However, his case was taken up by the Duchess of Atholl and he was eventually permitted to attend.
-In 1940 he accepted his commissioning course at Sandhurst, from which graduated as the top cadet of his year.
-During World War II, Alexander served the Allied forces in Africa and Europe.
-Despite communists such as himself suffering persistent discrimination within the British military, he rose to the rank of captain within the Reconnaissance Corps.
-After leaving the British Army, Alexander returned to working as a full-time activist for the CPGB.
+After his return to Britain from Spain, Alexander was made the CPGB's Merseyside Area secretary.
+He attempted to join the Royal Military Academy Sandhurst early in World War II, but was initially refused on account of his CPGB membership.
+However, his case was taken up by the Duchess of Atholl and he was eventually permitted to enroll.
+In 1940 he accepted the commissioning course at Sandhurst, where he graduated the top cadet of his year.
+During WWII, Alexander served the Allied forces in Africa and Europe.
+Despite communists such as himself suffering discrimination within the British military, he achieved the rank of captain in the Reconnaissance Corps.
+After leaving the British Army, Alexander resumed working as a full-time activist for the CPGB.

 Post-WWII and later life

 Alexander receiving applause at the Fifth Congress of the Socialist Unity Party of Germany, East Berlin in July 1958, while representing the CPGB.

-Alexander stood in Coventry East at the 1945 and 1951 general elections, but lost his deposit on both occasions.
-He was Midlands Area Secretary of the CPGB from 1947 to 1953, then Welsh Area Secretary until 1959, when he was made Assistant General Secretary of the party.
-In 1967, Alexander stood down from his CPGB post, and instead became a chemistry teacher at Sydenham School, and taught chemistry in south-east London until his retirement.
-He was later involved with the Marx Memorial Library, holding its presidency from 1989 until 1996.
-He ran the International Brigade Association, and wrote extensively on the Spanish Civil War, publishing British Volunteers For Liberty, No To Franco and contributing to Memorials Of The Spanish Civil War.

-Alexander remained a member of the CPGB until the party's dissolution and was a prominent opponent of what he regarded as revisionism during the 1980s.
-During the 1990s, he spoke in favour of environmental causes.
+Alexander stood in Coventry East for the 1945 and 1951 general elections, but lost his deposit on both occasions.
+He was Midlands Area Secretary of the CPGB from 1947 to 1953, then Welsh Area Secretary until 1959, when he was made Assistant General Secretary of the Party.
+In 1965 Alexander was part of a delegation of the CPGB which travelled to Hanoi alongside General Secretary John Gollan and John Mahon.
+In 1967 he resigned his CPGB post, and became a chemistry teacher at Sydenham School.
+However, he remained a member of the CPGB until its dissolution in 1991.
+In the 1980s he was a vocal opponent of what he regarded as a revisionist trend within the Party.
+In his last decade, he spoke in favour of environmental causes.

+Alexander served as president of the Marx Memorial Library from 1989 until 1996.
+He ran the International Brigade Association, and wrote extensively on the Spanish Civil War, publishing British Volunteers For Liberty, No To Franco, and contributing to Memorials Of The Spanish Civil War.
+In 1996 he led a delegation of veterans back to Spain to visit old battlegrounds.

+Bill Alexander died on 11 July 2000, at age 90.